AyushTadas/World_layoffs_Analysis_using_SQL/README.md

 The date column was converted from a string to a proper DATE data type for easier manipulation and time-based analysis.

-Handling Null Values: Null values in the industry column were addressed by cross-referencing company names with other entries in the dataset to fill in missing information where possible.
+**Handling Null Values**: Null values in the industry column were addressed by cross-referencing company names with other entries in the dataset to fill in missing information where possible.
 Null values in columns like total_laid_off and percentage_laid_off were kept as they were, as they represent meaningful missing data that would be useful for specific queries later on.

-Removing Unnecessary Data: Rows where both total_laid_off and percentage_laid_off were NULL were removed, as they provided no useful information for analysis.
+**Removing Unnecessary Data**: Rows where both total_laid_off and percentage_laid_off were NULL were removed, as they provided no useful information for analysis.
 A temporary row_num column, which was created during the duplicate removal step, was dropped to finalize the cleaned table.

-Key Findings from EDA
+## Key Findings from EDA
 The company with the highest number of layoffs was Amazon.

 Some startups had a 100% layoff rate (percentage_laid_off = 1), indicating they completely shut down.